osisoft/AVEVA-Adapter-RDBMS-Docs/content/installation/install-pi-adapter-for-rdbms-using-docker.md

     docker run -d --network host -v /rdbms:/usr/share/OSIsoft/ rdbmsadapter
     ```

 You can make REST calls to the RDBMS adapter from other applications on the local host computer.
-The container is accessible over the default port of `5590`.
+You can access the container over the default port of `5590`.

 ### Port number change